Giant fires, singing, sacrifices and – of course – lots of food, Chinese New Year has many different forms of celebration.

 Image via Wikimedia

-Yan Ting is from Pubei City in north China’s Shanxi province, this year will be the first time she’s been home for CNY in three years.
+Yan Ting is from Pubei City in north China’s Shanxi Province.

 What famous traditions are there in Shanxi?